ravendb/docs/Chapter01.rst

 There are many variations, but that is the basis for everything else.
 A key value store allows you to store values by key, as simple as that.
 The value itself is just a blob, as far as the data store is concerned, it just stores it, it doesn't actually care about the content.
-In other words, we don't have a data stored defined schema, but a client defined semantics for understanding what the values are.
-The benefits of using this approach is that it is very simple to build a key value store, and that it is very easy to scale it.
-It also tend to have great performance, because the access pattern in key value store can be heavily optimized.
+In other words, we don't have a data store defined schema, but client defined semantics for understanding what the values are.
+The benefits of using this approach are that it is very simple to build a key value store, and that it is very easy to scale it.
+Key/value stores also tend to have great performance, because the access pattern in a key/value store can be heavily optimized.

 In general, most key/value operations can be performed using O(1), regardless of how many machines there are in the data stores and regardless of how much data is stored.